-Jason Boynton, Ph.D. is a sport and exercise scientist; a USA Cycling level 1 certified coach with 15+ years of experience; an environmental physiologist; and an elite level cyclist who has been competing in endurance events since 2001.
+Jason Boynton, Ph.D. is a sport scientist and performance physiologist; a USA Cycling level 1 coach with 15+ years of experience; and an elite level cyclist who has been competing in endurance events since 2001.

 Jason completed his doctorate in Exercise and Sport Science at Edith Cowan University in Perth, Australia, where he attended on an international scholarship.
 Associate Professor Chris Abbiss was his primary Ph.D. supervisor, along with co-supervisors Dr. Paolo Menaspà, and Associate Professor Jeremiah Peiffer.
 Prior to his Ph.D., Jason’s educational background included a Master’s in Exercise Physiology from Eastern Michigan University and an honors degree in Cell Biology & Physiology from UW-Whitewater.
 During his master’s degree Jason studied under Professor Stephen McGregor.
 It is here he laid the groundwork for much of his coaching philosophy.